icgc-dcc/dcc-docs/docs/download/guide.md

 #### Collaboratory

 In addition to the above, you will need to change the `bin/score-client` script to add this line `STORAGE_PROFILE=collab`.
-This can also performed externally via the environmental variable of the same name.
+This can also performed externally via the environmental variable of the same name: `export STORAGE_PROFILE=collab`.
 Note that it is also possible to override this per execution using `bin/score-client`'s `--profile collab` argument.

 ### Transport Configuration

 Based on the target Compute Instance defined in [Compute Prerequisites](#compute-prerequisites) and transfer speed requirements, it may be necessary to make changes to how the Score Client transfers data.
-This is achieved by setting `transport.parallel` and `transport.memory`:
+This is achieved by setting `transport.parallel` and `transport.memory` in file `conf/application.properties`:

 - `transport.parallel` controls the number of concurrent threads for multi-part data transfers.
 It is recommended to set this to the number of cores of the Compute Instance.
 - `transport.memory` is the amount of non-heap memory per thread, in gigabytes.
 It is recommended set this to a value of `1` (1 GB).
 Be sure to leave enough memory for the operating system and any other software that may be running on the Compute Instance.